メインコンテンツまでスキップ

 7. Click Next to go to the DS Host section.

 8. In the DS Host section, select which instance type you want your dedicated servers to run in and the number of dedicated servers you want to run in the instance.
+For considerations when choosing the most optimal instance type for your fleet, refer to the Choosing the instance type for AMS fleets guidelines page.

 9. In the Region section, configure the scaling strategy of each region where you want your fleet to host dedicated servers in.
 Click on a region's respective Edit button (pencil icon) under Action.
 On the pop-up that appears, fill in the required information: